IridiumIO/PolyCut/PolyCut.Core/Issues.md

 ## PolyCut
 - [ ] The visual indicator for the imported Elements list does not keep up with the actual list
-- [ ] The toggle button to hide travel moves needs to be toggled twice to take effect
+- [X] The toggle button to hide travel moves needs to be toggled twice to take effect
 - [ ] Significant lag when trying to copy GCode from the preview window when it has a lot of lines
 - [ ] Touchscreen scrolling/panning does not work
 - [ ] Monitor tab won't open if the URL on the Export tab is not prefixed with `http://` or `https://`
-- [ ] Nested hidden elements are not visible in the editor but are still exported
+- [x] Nested hidden elements are not visible in the editor but are still exported

 ## PolyCut.Core
-- [ ] Fills don't ignore open paths and will attempt to fill them regardless, using a naive algorithm
+- [x] Fills don't ignore open paths and will attempt to fill them regardless, using a naive algorithm
 - [ ] Tool diameter offset paths have a fixed resolution and do not take into account the precision setting
+- [ ] Shape drawing does not take into account whether the shape is filled or not, and will always fill closed shapes

 # Pending Features